Public Health Career Guide: Human Services

 Those who work in any area of health and human services must have top-notch communication skills.
 This is essential in order to communicate well with colleagues and those who are seeking assistance, as well as for writing reports and giving presentations.
 The ability to research extensively is also important, as many case workers and social workers find that nuanced information can be found when they do enough digging into a particular situation.
 Strong management skills, the ability to find adequate resources, a knack for cutting through red tape and a compassionate view are all an integral part of the skill set of someone who works in health and human services.

 Having the right skills not only makes a more effective advocate; it can also lead to higher salaries.
-For instance, social workers should have many of the basic skills listed above, but they should also have certain traits, skills and knowledge that can help them climb the salary ladder.
-According to Payscale.com, those with the following skills made an average percentage higher than the national average wage:
+For instance, social workers should have many of the basic skills listed above, but they would also benefit from certain traits, skills and knowledge in specialized areas of practice, all of which can help with making the climb up the salary ladder:

 • Home health/home care 31%